 The Trump family seems to have a problem with theater.
 In November, a few days after his election victory, Donald Trump launched a Twitter attack on the “highly overrated” New York musical, “Hamilton,” after the cast’s performers registered a restrained protest against Vice President Mike Pence.

-And, on Sunday, his son Donald Trump, Jr., objected on Twitter to the Public Theater's production of "Julius Caesar" (part of its open-air Shakespeare in the Park series), in which the murdered Caesar closely resembles President Trump.
-As a result, both Delta and Bank of America have pulled their funding
+And, on Sunday, his son Donald Trump, Jr., objected on Twitter to the Public Theater’s production of “Julius Caesar” (part of its open-air Shakespeare in the Park series), in which the murdered Caesar closely resembles President Trump.
+As a result, both Delta and Bank of America have pulled their funding for the production.

 As a theater critic, I saw this production on Saturday night, shortly before the storm blew up.
 Shakespeare’s plays rarely contain heroes or villains: everyone in Julius Caesar is capable of good, though everyone ends up doing ill.
 Like most conservative critics, I tend to find that imposing specific modern parallels on Shakespeare tends to reduce this ambiguity, simplifying his complex characters into “Saturday Night Live” parodies.